tsu-denim/unjenkins/README.md

 # README #

-This is the un-jenkins repository, which contains the source for un-jenkins. un-jenkins is a rest-based web server written in Java that provides a simple api for retrieving dashboard like metrics from Jenkins.
+This is the un-jenkins repository, which contains the source for un-jenkins. un-jenkins is a rest-based web server application written in Java that provides a simple api for retrieving dashboard like metrics from Jenkins.

 ### Whats so great about un-jenkins? ###